glasnt/talks/2018_10_DjangoConUS.podium/slides.md

 and we get an output that will be familiar to postgres devs in the audience

 This particular project has a postgres backend

+TODO KATIE TODO XXXX YOU HAVEN"T CLEANED UP FROM THERE TODO KATIE
 ---
 ### Find all tables via the database
 <div class="shell-wrap"><p class="shell-top-bar">psql</p><p class="shell-body">